grantzeng/data-structures-and-algorithms/journal.md

 Just lots and lots of array index problems.

 Definitely: set aside the code for a bit and come back to look at it from a different perspective (e.g. safety, time complexity etc., add ability to init data structure give static array etc. But for now just focus on making sure you understand the algorithm)

+# 2024-01-02
+Implemented singly linked list.
+But it's leaking memory like crazy.
+Exercise: uset tools to debug.